 As part of our election platform, ACWA is asking all NSW members of parliament to commit to:

-1. Creating an additional function in one of our existing oversight or regulation bodies, (independent from service delivery) that has the function and powers to review individual children and young people and the circumstances of the out-of-home care they are being provided.
+1. Creating an additional function in one of our existing oversight or regulation bodies, (independent from service delivery) that has the power to review individual children and young people and the circumstances of the out-of-home care they are being provided.

 While the out-of-home care system in NSW is subject to a strong framework of regulation and oversight, ACWA believes there is a missing piece – the function of rapid review, advocacy and powers to intervene when the care system’s response is not protecting or safeguarding the child.
 This function must be independent of service provision and funding bodies to enable a focus on the child’s best interests.